esoadamo/thesis/chapters/06 Solutions.md

 #### Privacy

-To solve the most notable privacy problem -- the children sharing the same account on their shared laptop- Google provides an option to define multiple Google Chrome profiles, each with its own settings and active accounts.
+To solve the most notable privacy problem -- the children sharing the same account on their shared laptop -- Google provides an option to define multiple Google Chrome profiles, each with its own settings and active accounts.
 In contrast to creating multiple user accounts, this solution works more on a trust-based approach in that the other child will not internationally launch another child's profile.
 However, it is easier to set up than creating a new Windows account.

 The user may use Google Duo for calls to replace Viber, but no suitable replacement for text messages exists.